 Create Additional Variations, But Stay Consistent

-Experiment with different looks and styles, but ultimately settle on one “master design,” that you keep going back to.
-Always keep an anchor, something that stays the same, such as colors or fonts.
+Experiment with different looks and styles, but ultimately settle on a “master design,” that you keep going back to.
+Always keep your branding anchored with some element that stays consistent, whether that’s with fonts, styling, or colors.
 This allows your brand to have a recognizable look.

 You may opt to change up a few things here and there for some alternate designs, and that’s great!
 Play around with different designs and see what does best on Pinterest, Facebook, and Instagram, you may be surprised at what you find!

 Also, you can use these alternative graphics as a means to repurpose content from the past.
 Make that old blog post shiny new again by giving it a new graphic!
 There’s no need for amazing content to get lost in the shuffle.